PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 # Data Exploration

-One of the key limitations we have to deal with is that individuals who are self-employed do not fill out most of the information related to their employer or colleagues.
-Thus, in order to analyze this dataset, we must remove self-employed persons from the analysis.
+One of the key limitations we have is that individuals who are self-employed do not fill out most of the information related to their employer or colleagues.
+Thus, to analyze this dataset, we must remove self-employed persons from the analysis.
 This drops our number of observations from 1433 to 1146, which is a sizable drop.
-That being said, self-employment is a very different style of work than the typical salaried individuals working for companies.
+Self-employment is a very different style of work than the typical salaried individuals working for companies.
 In this sense, including them in the analysis will lead to complicated interpretations of our results.
-Thus, while it does lead to a loss of data points, self-employed individuals should only be considered in future analyses.
+We will only consider this group in future analyses.

 ![figure1](../figures/figure1.png)

 _Figure 1: Distribution of whether or not an employer provides mental health benefits as part of health coverage._

-We see that while a sizable number of individuals have some form of mental health benefits as part of their health coverage, a moderate amount of individuals are either not sure about their coverage or do not have coverage on mental health.
-This is immediately concerning for the tech industry, as it would suggest that a lot of workplace health care plans are not adequate for taking care of mental health.
+While a sizable number of individuals have some form of mental health benefits as part of their health coverage, a moderate number of individuals are either not sure about their coverage or do not have coverage on mental health.
+This is immediately concerning for the tech industry, as it would suggest that many workplace health care plans are not adequate for taking care of mental health.

 ![figure2](../figures/figure2.png)